Fresh Mint Hummus

 Fresh Mint Hummus is so fresh and flavorful, we may not ever eat hummus any other way….
 Use the same simple hummus ingredients of skinless chickpeas, garlic, lemon juice, and tahini with a big handful of fresh mint and basil for a hummus that tastes as beautiful as it looks.
-Finish fresh mint hummus with an excellent olive oil, like Infused Mint Oil from Maureen Abood Market (where you’ll also find the Smooth Hummus Kit, exceptional tahini, Mint Salts, and much more!).
+Finish fresh mint hummus with an excellent Lebanese olive oil from my shop (where you’ll also find the Smooth Hummus Kit, exceptional tahini, Mint Salts, and much more!).
+Click over to get all of the tips and info you need for how to make hummus.

 Could we talk about the weather?